Lambeth Palace: Buildings

-The building is listed in the highest category, Grade I, for its architecture.
-The palace consists of two main structures: the residence itself, which is built round a cloister, and Morton's Tower, which forms the main entry.
+The cluster of buildings is listed in the highest category, Grade I, for its architecture.
+The palace consists of three main structures: the historic residence itself, which is built round a cloister; Morton's Tower, which forms the main entry; and 19th-century extensions to the East.
 The medieval building had three more courtyards, which have since disappeared, as has the moat that surrounded the complex.
 The unusual inclusion of a cloister may be because Archbishop Hubert Walter initially intended to found a Premonstratensian abbey on the site, before settling on a palace.
 The original timber cloister, which held the archbishop's library, was replaced by the present structure in 1830.

-The oldest remaining part of the palace is the 13th-century chapel which was built in the Early English Gothic architectural style.
-It stands above a vaulted undercroft, which has a central line of columns.
-This part had to be heavily restored after the Blitz, so most of its fittings are of 1954–55.
-The medieval great hall, now gone, appears to have been rebuilt following damage in the Peasants' Revolt.
+The oldest surviving part of the palace is the 13th-century chapel which was built in the Early English Gothic architectural style.
+Dating from c.1230, the chapel was bombed in the Second World War, leaving only the walls standing.
+It was restored in 1954–55 on a limited budget, and again in 1986-88.
+During the second of these restorations paintings by Leonard Rosoman were added to the reconstructed vault and an elaborate screen of 1633 made by master carpenter by Adam Brown in a classical manner was taken out of storage and re-erected across the West end of the chapel.
+The chapel stands above a vaulted undercroft, which has a central line of columns.

+The medieval great hall, no longer extant, appears to have been rebuilt following damage in the Peasants' Revolt.
 The south end of the hall joined the kitchen and offices, while a stair at the north end led to the archbishop's apartments.
-One 14th-century room of these apartments, now known as the Guard Chamber, still stands, with its original elaborate roof.
+One 14th-century room of these apartments, now known as the Guard Chamber, still stands, heavily restored, with its original elaborate roof.
 Further private accommodation was added when the Water or Lollards' Tower, built of Kentish Ragstone with ashlar quoins, was built at the north-west corner in 1434–35.
 It was extended and heightened later in the century, and again in the early 16th century when Laud's Tower was built next to it.
 At the top of the stair was the Archbishop's prison, a room also seen at Winchester Palace in Southwark.
 The massive five-storey brick gatehouse was built by Cardinal John Morton and completed in 1495 and housed eight lodgings for the Archbishop's household.
 Improvements continued into the 16th century, when Archbishop Cranmer built a brick tower north-east of the chapel to house his study.